 8. Are feedback loops in PerformYard real-time or periodic?

 Yes.
-Both run in the same configured cycle, with control over whether each party sees the other's input before or after completing their own.
+Both run in the same configured cycle, with full control over whether each party sees the other's input before or after completing their own.

 10. Can performance data be exported to BI tools?